slavatrofimov/Sync-Dataverse-data-from-Synapse-Serverless-to-Azure-SQL-DB/README.md

 * Review performance and utilization of your target Azure SQL Database and adjust scale appropriately.

+* You may add new tables to be synchronized by this solution at any time.
+Simply add the configuration details for the desired tables to the `orchestration.ProcessingControl` table.
+The solution will automatically create a table in the destination datablase and will perform a full load of the table during the next scheduled pipeline execution.
+Incremental synchornizations will continue in the future (if the table is configured for incremental sync).
+As discussed above, please manually create indexes and any auxiliary views after the table has been created.

 * Schema evolution requires special consideration.
 While Synapse Link for Dataverse will automatically accommodate newly added columns (as documented [here](https://docs.microsoft.com/en-us/power-apps/maker/data-platform/export-data-lake-faq)), this solution is not designed to accommodate new columns.
 If a new column has been added to a Dataverse entity, you may handle it by:
     * Manually altering the definition of the table in the target SQL Database (recommended)
     * Dropping the table in the target SQL Database and deleting all records in the orchestration.ProcessingLog table related to the affected table.
 The table will be re-added and fully loaded with data during the next scheduled synchronization.